 This course is suitable for anyone who is interested in the study of societies.
 Sociology is one of the ‘social sciences’, a group that also includes Anthropology, Economics and Psychology.
 It attempts to describe and explain people’s social behaviour and seeks answers to questions such as: • How can millions of people live together and yet avoid chaos? • Under what circumstances do societies change? • Why are some rich while others are poor? • What are the causes of crime? • Are we really free or is our behaviour controlled? • Why do people commit suicide? • Do the mass media reflect opinions or do they create them? • Why is it men rather than women who seem to gain positions of power and influence? • What are the implications for society of increasing divorce and illegitimacy?

-Families and Households (including topics such as: Divorce, Domestic Violence, and Why are so many women opting to be child-free?)
+1. The Family (Divorce, Domestic Violence, and Why are so many women opting to be child-free?)

 Assessment is by examinations that may include short answer questions and extended writing.

 Sociology is a subject that is accepted at all universities on most courses.
 Many students who take A Level Sociology go on to university to study it as their major choice.